leomeyer/Arducom/src/slave/hello-world/README.md

     Error requesting data: Timeout reading from serial device

 In these cases try to increase the number of retries using the command line option -x _number_ with _number_ being something from 3 to 10.
 You can also set a delay time which is applied after each command to give the device some time to prepare the reply, using the option -d _delay_ with _delay_ in milliseconds.
 Sensible values are from 10 to 50.
 Be aware that this will slow down FTP file transfers because those use many requests.
-In these cases it is better to increase the number of retries.
+It is better to increase the number of retries.

 You can also set these options interactively in arducom-ftp by using "set retries _number_" and "set delay _delay_" respectively.